-Around the world, horses come in many forms – some are giant, some are stripy, some have Frankie Dettori sitting on their back.
-Here’s a quick gallop around a few of them:
+Around the world, horses come in many forms, here’s a quick gallop around a few of them:

 If you’re from China, or if you’ve read our post from last month, you’ll probably be aware that January 31st was the first day of the Chinese New Year.
 We’re now in the year of the horse, which is very exciting – it’s only a horse once every twelve years, so this seems like the perfect time to take a closer look at the big brown beastie with the big brown face.